 The introduction of value chain reporting requirements is expected to require all entities, that transact significantly with entities that fall within the scope of the CSRD, to report ESG data in line with the directive.
 Reporting requirements include a double materiality perspective, meaning that disclosures should provide the necessary information to understand the entity’s impact on sustainability matters, as well as the impact that sustainability matters are creating on the achievement of the entity’s goals.
 This shall include both a retrospective and a forward-looking application through qualitative and quantitative information, including information which considers an entity’s value chain.

-The proposed changes are expected to be implemented in a stepped approach, primarily applying to entities which are already within the scope of the NFRD from the 1st of January 2024 for the 2023 financial year, then applying to large companies not presently subject to the NFRD from the 1st of January 2025, followed by listed Small and Medium-sized Entities (SMEs) on the 1st of January 2026.
+The proposed changes are expected to be implemented in a stepped approach, primarily applying to entities which are already within the scope of the NFRD from the 1st of January 2025 reporting for the 2024 financial year.
+Then applying to large companies not presently subject to the NFRD from the 1st of January 2026 reporting for the 2025 financial year, followed by listed Small and Medium-sized Entities (SMEs) on the 1st of January 2027 reporting for the 2026 financial year.

 The Sustainable Finance Disclosure Regulation (SFDR)